Aristotle vs. Ringelmann: On Superlinear Production in Open Source Software: Aristotle versus Ringelmann ?

-Dismissing commits as a measure of production, Scholtes et al. used the Levenshtein edit distance \cite{levenshtein1966} of diffs.
+Dismissing commits as a measure of production, Scholtes et al. used the Levenshtein edit distance \cite{levenshtein1966} of source code changes between two consecutive commits (i.e., so-called {\it diffs}).
 The Levenshtein edit distance counts the number of permutations, additions and deletions of characters necessary to match two different strings.
-We welcome the effort to go for more detailed measures of production, but we believe this move does not fundamentally change the picture both quantitatively and qualitatively.
-In our study, in addition to commits, we have further verified that superlinear scaling production holds as well for lines of code (see Figure 3 in \cite{sornette2014plosone}), including added and deleted lines of code taken separately (not reported).
+Using the Levenshtein edit distance is without doubt more detailed, but it is not sufficient to dismiss commits.
+Even though they have not used the Levenshtein edit distance, Sornette et al. showed that superlinear scaling production holds as well for lines of code (see Figure 3 in \cite{sornette2014plosone}), up to an additional scaling factor that defines the relation between commits and lines of code.
+In order to properly dismiss commits as a measure of contribution, Scholtes et al. may have wanted to show that there is no relation between commits and their contribution metric, for which there is no clear consensus in the scientific literature.
+The Levenshtein distance is more detailed than commits, but may not necessarily contain additional relevant information.
 Moreover, at a qualitative level, we should stress that using the more detailed Levenshtein edit distance is not without its own problems.
-One may indeed argue that changing one character or a single line of code in a piece of software may be a tremendous output reflecting a major commitment in terms of human capital (think e.g., of a small edit correcting a security vulnerability) \cite{kuypers2016}.
+One may indeed argue that changing one character or a single line of code in a piece of software, while quantified as minor by the Levenshtein distance, could be in some cases a tremendous output reflecting a major commitment in terms of human capital (think e.g., of a small edit correcting a security vulnerability) \cite{kuypers2016,maillart2017,kuypers2018}.
 We suggest that a truly faithful measure of input would be the time effectively spent in front of a computer by a contributor in order to achieve a task for the focal open source software project.
-Unfortunately, this information is not nearly available to open source software researchers and, even if it would be available, one could endlessly debate on a broad (resp. narrow) definition of time, and whether the coffee break and the ping-pong sessions are actually parts of the production time: As we know, nearly all Silicon Valley software companies would include this time as truly productive time.
+Unfortunately, this information is not available to open source software researchers and, even if it would be available, one could endlessly debate on a broad (resp. narrow) definition of time consumption, and whether the coffee break and the ping-pong sessions are actually parts of the production time: nearly all Silicon Valley software companies would include this time as truly productive time.
+Another way of proceeding would be to use a robust approach to attribute value to each contribution instead of assuming value.
+Such an approach to attribute value to contributions has been previously proposed by Maillart et Sornette \cite{maillart2014}.
+In more conditioned environments, other ways to attribute contribution value to individuals engaged in collective intelligence have been tested and studied \cite{gulley2010}.\\